-- Potential to harm features of historic interest and archaeological remains, including peat deposits and palaeo-environmental channels through changes to land use or ditch blocking and forestry buffer strips; - Modifying or removing barriers to fish passage, as many weirs and other barriers to fish passage have heritage value and removing or altering them could change their heritage value; - Disturbance of buried archaeological assets or modifications to existing heritage assets (such as Scheduled Monuments, Listed Buildings etc.) from undertaking works to sewage treatment plans, other utilities infrastructure and abandoned metal mines with.
+- Potential to harm features of historic interest and archaeological remains, including peat deposits and palaeo-environmental channels through changes to land use or ditch blocking and forestry buffer strips; - Modifying or removing barriers to fish passage, as many weirs and other barriers to fish passage have heritage value and removing or altering them could change their heritage value; - Disturbance of buried archaeological assets or modifications to existing heritage assets (such as Scheduled Monuments, Listed Buildings etc.) from undertaking works to sewage treatment plants, and other utilities infrastructure and abandoned metal mines.

-To mitigate for these potential negative changes, a cultural heritage assessment of any intrusive works should be undertaken, maximising use of local knowledge, prior to implementing the relevant measure.
+To mitigate for these potential negative effects, a cultural heritage assessment of any intrusive works should be undertaken, maximising use of local knowledge, prior implementing the relevant measure.
 This will ensure all effects on the archaeological or built heritage resource are managed appropriately.

-Ditch blocking and creation of wetland areas will preserve buried archaeological remains which could enhance the archaeological resource.
+Also, ditch blocking and creation of wetland areas will preserve buried archaeological remains which could enhance the archaeological resource.
 The method of implementation of these measures must be carefully controlled to ensure this opportunity is realised.
 There are opportunities for delivering localised positive changes in cultural heritage services by preserving and recording heritage at risk and by increasing awareness, understanding and enjoyment of the historic environment.
 These positive changes could occur through increasing the awareness of landowners and local communities of water related heritage assets and their significance; promoting their conservation and enhancement as part of an integrated approach to catchment management and sustainable land management; and improving public access and interpretation.

-Overall, it is anticipated that as a result of the RBMP there will potentially be a major negative change on the cultural heritage services provided within the Western Wales RBD.
+Overall, it is anticipated that as a result of the RBMP there will potentially be a major negative effect on the cultural heritage services provided within the Dee RBD.
 This is highly dependent upon the siting of measures however, as the cultural heritage value within the catchment is confined to distinct spatial areas and landscapes, and avoidance of these by measures will minimise the potential for effects.
-Effects will spread across the RBD with heavy concentrations in the south and north east, and in the Cambrian Mountains, as shown in Figure 4.7.
+Effects will largely be concentrated in the upland regions, where there is the potential to disturb buried, unknown archaeology, which may have been preserved in peat.
+Also, in the central section of the RBD where excavation and removal of weirs or obstructions to fish passage could damage heritage assets, as shown in Figure 4.7.